AdobeDocs/experience-cloud.en/help/mobile-ios-objective-c-implementation/target-vec.md

 **To register your URL Scheme**

-1. In XCode, double-click on your app to open the Settings screen
+1. In Xcode, double-click on your app to open the Settings screen
 1. On the Settings screen, click the `Info` tab
 1. Expand the `URL Types` section
 1. Note that the **[!UICONTROL Identifier]** is set to `com.adobetarget.BusBookingObjectiveC`.
 You can use this identifier or change it if you like.